-- 2 large eggs
+- 2 large eggs, at room temperature

-- ⅓ cup vegetable oil
+- 1/3 cup vegetable oil

 - 1 teaspoon vanilla extract

-- Preheat waffle iron.
+- Preheat a waffle iron.

-- In a separate bowl, mix together eggs, milk, oil, and vanilla until well incorporated.
+- In a separate bowl, whisk together eggs, warm milk, oil, and vanilla until well incorporated.
 Add chopped apples.

 - Let batter rest for 5 minutes.

 - Cook the waffles until golden and crisp.